sprhawk/flutter_photos_library/README.md

 # photos_library

-A new flutter plugin project.
+A flutter plugin to get Photos information from system gallery ( iOS only for now )

 ## Getting Started